davidegiambona/bg-Vite-React/README.md

 $ pnpm create vite
 ```

-With bash, you can also directly specify the project name and the template you want to use via additional command line options.
+With npm, you can also directly specify the project name and the template you want to use via additional command line options.
 For example, to scaffold a Vite + Vue project, run:

 bash
 ```language